 Prior to becoming a professor, Brad worked in the finance and energy sectors.
 He holds a bachelor’s degree from Texas Tech University (finance), an MBA from the University of Florida (human resource management, finance), and a Ph.D. from Texas A&M University (organizational behavior and human resource management).
 He was a founding partner of Science-Practice Analytics Network (SPAN), a workforce analytics platform aimed at facilitating more fruitful collaborations between leading researchers/data scientists and organizational leaders.
 At Series B, Brad leverages his diverse background to advance rigorous, evidence-based solutions to client challenges.
 He was instrumental in developing the curriculum for People Leader Accelerator offering, an affiliated educational program.

-Brad resides in Fort Worth, Texas with his wife and three children.
+Brad resides in Paris, France with his wife and three children.
 He is an avid runner and almost-championship-winning youth sports coach.